Archive for the 'Cities' Category

 Tuesday, November 13th, 2007

 A ‘wot do u call it’ moment from the early days of UK Garage.
 This DJ Magazine article from early 1997 was, apparently, the first and last word on ‘raggage.’
 I was curious but skeptical.
 What kind of name was that?
-And why would I go for junglish house [...]
+And why would I go for junglish house when I was having a hard […]

 Unhome: Vadding the Man-made Unknown